disney/quanta/README.md

 1. Create your feature branch off of the develop branch (git checkout -b my-new-feature)
 2. Write Tests!
-3. Make sure the codebase adhere to the Go coding standards by executing gofmt -s -w ./
+3. Make sure the codebase adhere to the Go coding standards by executing `gofmt -s -w ./` followed by `golint`
 4. Commit your changes (git commit -am 'Add some feature')
 5. Push to the branch (git push origin my-new-feature)
 6. Create new Pull Request.